nmsaini/cfk-openshift-deploy/docker/README.md

+## Prerequistes for running the script
+  - zip
+  - unzip

 In order to build the connect CR, at times you will need customer jars added to the connectors.
 These jars can be hosted on a local/remote website from where "Connect pod" can download the connectors during the "init" phase.
 If you don't have a website (public url), here are instructions on building your own Docker Image that could be run inside the same namespace or same K8s env.